gabays/LADAS2TEI/README.md

 ## Preparing the data and the TEI

-⚠️ The file names has to follow a specific format: `\w+_\d+.xml`: the program extract the number to organize sequentially the files.
+⚠️ The file names has to follow a specific format: `\w+_\d+.xml`: the program extract the digits to organize sequentially the files.

 A basic `<teiHeader>` is provided (`basic_header.txt`) but can be adapted.
 The metadata of the `<teiHeader>` are retrieved from the `[csv_file].csv` file.